e-kolpakov/e-kolpakov.github.io/design/_posts/2020-03-14-doing-dependency-Inversion-right.md

 image_link_base: /assets/img/2020-03-14-doing-dependency-Inversion-right
 ---

-Dependency Injection is a well-known pattern and de-facto standard for implementing a [Depedncency Inversion Principle][DIP].
-Most modern frameworks have some level of support for Dependency Injection - from weaving the application via public setters at runtime using XML as a spec (e.g. [Java Spring][spring]), to compile-time constructor injection(e.g. [macwire](https://github.com/softwaremill/macwire)).
+Dependency Injection is a well-known pattern and de-facto standard for implementing a [Dependency Inversion Principle][DIP].
+Most modern frameworks have some level of support for Dependency Injection - from weaving the application via public setters at runtime using XML as a spec (e.g. [Java Spring][spring]), to compile-time constructor injection (e.g. [macwire](https://github.com/softwaremill/macwire)).
 However, while doing most of the heavy lifting, these tools and frameworks leave capturing the more sophisticated and valuable promises of DIP to the developers.
 Sadly, most of the time the result is.... _suboptimal_ :smile: - that is to say it is not completely wrong, but could have been better.
-This shortcoming is subtle, but "getting it right" often solves or even removes a lot of other questions/concerns - including some that spawn "both implementations are fine, let's discuss which one to choose till the Universe's thermodynamic death" discussions.
+This shortcoming is subtle, but "getting it right" often solves or even removes a lot of other questions/concerns - including some that spawn "both implementations are fine, let's discuss which one to choose till the thermodynamic death of the Universe" discussions.

 [DIP]: https://web.archive.org/web/20110714224327/http://www.objectmentor.com/resources/articles/dip.pdf
 [spring]: https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html#beans-factory-metadata